R0YV0VA/R0YV0VA/README.md

 ## What I work with

-I am proficient in several programming languages and technologies, including:
+I am proficient in several programming languages, including:
+- Python
 - .NET
 - C/C++(a little🤔)
-- ReactJS
-- JavaScript
-- TypeScript
-- NodeJS

 ## Projects